 6 Ways to Demonstrate Skills and Behaviours in End Point Assessment

 In this article, we describe six ways that apprentices can demonstrate their skills and behaviours in end point assessment.
-We’ll give you key phrases to use in projects, reports and discussions.
+We’ll share key phrases that can be used in projects, reports and discussions.

 1. Talk about yourself